The-DevSec-Blueprint/dsb-digest/bp_kickstart_devsecops_career_4_certifications.md

 ### Why It Matters

-Security+ is an entry-level certification but don't underestimate its value.
+The CompTIA Security+ is an entry-level certification but don't underestimate its value.
 It comprehensively covers the fundamentals of cybersecurity, from threats and vulnerabilities to risk management protocols.
 It equipped me with a solid grasp on security concepts, which has been instrumental in navigating the _'Sec'_ in DevSecOps.

 ### What You'll Learn